-Initiated by the Academic Advisor of these programs, this learning community will support students in their pursuit of pre-professional majors in the health sciences.
-Preparing students for admission to professional school will be the special focus of this community.
-This community will be housed in Monohan where other learning communities for students in the sciences are also located in order to optimize the use of resources and interaction of students in these majors.
+This learning community supports students in their pursuit of pre-professional majors in the health sciences.
+Preparing students for admission to professional school is the special focus of this community.
+This community is housed in Monohan where other learning communities for students in the sciences are also located in order to optimize the use of resources and interaction of students in these majors.

 The True Blue LLC allows residents to be fully immersed in, and committed to what it means to be True Blue.
 Created in support of the True Blue Pledge, this community is based upon the four core values outlined within the pledge: honesty and integrity, respect for diversity, engagement in the community, and a commitment to reason, not violence.
 As a member of the True Blue LLC, residents will be provided with the unique opportunity to live out the True Blue pledge on a daily basis with other individuals dedicated to being True Blue and fully understanding its meaning.
 Members of this community will be provided with opportunities both on campus and within the surrounding community to develop leadership and civic skills, embrace diverse experiences and people, and support the ongoing progress of our institution.
 This community of students will live in the Deere and Nicks complex, which affords them a more independent residential experience while providing a beautiful setting in which to live out their pledge to civil living.